physycom/json_packer/README.md

 ### Purpose
-This tool has been written in order to merge multiple .json files, in particular giving our priority to our GNSS data format, keeping an ordered sequence of objects in the file.
+This tool has been written in order to merge multiple .json files, in particular giving priority to our GNSS data format, keeping an ordered sequence of objects in the file.

 ### Installation
 **make** and a **C++11** compatible compiler are required.
 Clone the repo and type ``make``, it should be enough in most cases to build the two executables!